Super-Advanced Levels

 Do kids need to know 14x17?
 Absolutely not.
 Students are not expected to know by heart any super-advanced fact.
 Rather, they practice strategies that make it possible for them to solve such problems in their heads.
 These strategies help them to become very flexible, creative mathematicians.
 To solve 14x17 mentally (or any other super-advanced problem), students need to develop a toolbox of high-level math strategies and the brain power to hold so much in one's head at once.

 By default, super-advanced Level Lifters are turned off.
+To level up, students just meet the specific requirements of the level.
+They do not take a Level Lifter.
 This makes it easier for students to work their way through the super-advanced levels.
 If a student graduates, you can turn these Level Lifters on, reassess them, and have them work through the program again, this time facing a little more challenge.

 To Turn on Super-Advanced Level Lifters for an Individual Student: